 The U.S. Department of Health and Human Services, along with the American Academy of Ophthalmology, has designated July as a UV Safety Month.
 To observe UV Safety Month, our team of cosmetic eye & facial surgeons in Los Angeles would like to remind our patients about the importance of protecting the eyes from the sun.

-It is well documented that long-term exposure to the sun can raise the risk of serious eye problems, including cataracts, macular degeneration, cancer and growths on the eye (i.e., pterygium).
+It is well documented that long-term exposure to the sun can raise the risk of serious eye problems, including cataracts, macular degeneration, cancer, and growths in the eye (i.e., pterygium).
 UV rays can penetrate the eyes’ structures and cause damage at a cellular level.
 UVA rays cause premature aging and wrinkling of the skin, and UVB rays cause sunburn and the formation of skin cancer.

 Tips to Protect Your Eyes